ExitValue.ai

 Commodity Distribution

-Distributors moving commodity products with minimal differentiation (basic industrial supplies, commodity building materials, generic food products) sell for 4-5x EBITDA or 0.3-0.5x revenue.
+Distributors moving commodity products with minimal differentiation (basic industrial supplies, commodity building materials, generic food products) sell for platform-tier earnings multiples or a revenue-multiple range.
 Gross margins are typically 15-22%, and the business competes primarily on price, availability, and delivery speed.
 A $20M commodity distributor with $800K EBITDA would sell for $3.2M to $4M.

 Specialty/Value-Add Distribution

-Distributors that provide value-added services — technical expertise, custom kitting, private-label products, application engineering, or proprietary product lines — command 6-8x EBITDA or 0.5-0.8x revenue.
+Distributors that provide value-added services, technical expertise, custom kitting, private-label products, application engineering, or proprietary product lines, command platform-tier earnings multiples or a revenue-multiple range.
 Gross margins of 28-40% signal differentiation and pricing power that commodity distributors lack.
 A $15M specialty distributor with $1.5M EBITDA would sell for $9M to $12M.

 Key Value Drivers